jcfeng-1997/quasicrystal-growth-prediction/README.md

 Ensemble Kalman Filter (EnKF) for sequential data assimilation and parameter estimation.

 Dataset is available on Figshare:  **https://doi.org/10.6084/m9.figshare.31888558**.
-Please note that The dataset provided in this repository is a representative subset of the full dataset used in this study, included for reference and quick verification purposes.
+Please note that the dataset provided in this repository is a representative subset of the full dataset used in this study, included for reference and quick verification purposes.

 For questions or to request additional code and data, please contact:
 **Jiachen Feng** — [jiachenfeng@stu.xjtu.edu.cn]